 The TUI BLUE Baia di Conte takes inspiration from Sardinia’s sense of family, and it’s sandwiched between a private beach and a national park.

 If a trip to Greece is on the cards, try the Blue Lagoon Village for size.
 It’s got a total of seven restaurants to choose from, including Chinese and Italian a la cartes and an Adventure Grill.

-Our new TUI FAMILY LIFE Nevis Resort hotel in Bulgaria has big family-sized suites, a splash zone for little ones and a spa for mum and dad.
+Our new TUI BLUE Nevis hotel in Bulgaria has big family-sized suites, a splash zone for little ones and a spa for mum and dad.